zach010/PrimeOptimus/README.md

 This program works better on a linux system because it opens and closes processes rapidly for each iteration.
 Windows has trouble with this.

 I have made a rewrite specially for windows named PrimeOptimus.py which opens a number of processes equal to the logical core count of your computer and keeps them open to feed data in and out instead.
-This version is much faster for making lists of primes that aren't too large.
+This version is much faster for making large lists of smaller primes.
 The only issue with this version: I can't effectively stop a Task object process after it has started without stopping and starting processes again.
 The reason you would want to is because if a Task object returns a zero, all the other Task objects are wasting their time on a segregation of the same number.
 I am working on a method.
 Here is an output:
 ```
 Enter prime number FUNCTION:n